-Now, let's talk about prediabetes and what it might mean for you and how you can not only manage it, but reverse it completely before it turns into the deadly Type 2 diabetes.
+Now, let’s talk about prediabetes and what it might mean for you and how you can not only manage it but reverse it entirely before it turns into the deadly Type 2 diabetes.

 What Is Prediabetes?

-There are so many factors that contribute to prediabetes that you simply can't blame one thing.
+There are so many factors that contribute to prediabetes that you can’t blame one thing.
 And sadly, left unmanaged, prediabetes can escalate into Type 2 diabetes without the proper precautions.
-If you're concerned about developing diabetes, please see a physician who is licensed to administer testing.
-As an alternative, you can also take a blood glucose test at home, which measures hba1c levels to help determine your risk.
+If you’re concerned about developing diabetes, please see a physician who is licensed to administer testing.

 Who Is At Risk For Developing Prediabetes & Type 2 Diabetes?